 - Base Rates – Base Rates represent the most common type of room for students without a housing accommodation.
 The room type used for the Base Rate is the type of room the student most likely would have received if the student did not receive a housing accommodation.

-- Declined Accommodations / Upper-class Room Selection – Upper-class students may opt to decline the room assigned as an accommodation (Accommodation Room) and select a different room, if available, through the room selection process.
+- Declined Accommodations / Upper-class Room Selection – Upper-class students may opt to decline the room assigned to them as an accommodation (Accommodation Room) and select a different room, if available, through the Room Selection process.
 In the case where a student declines the Accommodation Room and selects a different room, the student will be responsible for paying the full cost of the room selected.

-- Mid-Semester Room Transfers – In cases where a student is currently living in university housing (Original Room) and requests a transfer to a different room as an accommodation for a disability, the student will pay the lesser of the rate of the Original Room and the room provided as an accommodation.
+- Mid-Semester Room Transfers – In cases where a student is currently living in university housing (Original Room) and requires a transfer to a different room as an accommodation for a disability, the student will pay the lesser of the rate of the Original Room and the room provided as an accommodation (prorated as needed.)

 - As a general principle, students with disabilities who receive a housing accommodation will be charged the same rate for the room in which they would have lived but for the accommodation.
 In most cases, the Base Rate represents the rate of the room the student most likely would have lived in if an accommodation was not necessary.
 However, there may be unique circumstances where a rate lower than the Base Rate is appropriate.
 As such, Carnegie Mellon reserves the right to make modifications to these procedures on a case-by case basis when such modifications are necessary to avoid discrimination.